jamesstout/Alfred2-Workflows/Cheaters/README.md

 One slight complication/hack is that there are two Automator workflows.

 The first runs an AppleScript that starts the second Automator workflow, waits for a couple of seconds then kills the "Automator Launcher" process that started the second Automator workflow.
-If the launcher process is not killed, the Automator progress spinning gear appears in the Menu Bar and keeps spinning until you close the web-popup[^fn-treid-app] .
+If the launcher process is not killed, the Automator progress spinning gear appears in the Menu Bar and keeps spinning until you close the web-popup.

 ### To-Do ###
-* Find more elegant solution to the Automator Launcher spinning gear icon
+* Find more elegant solution to the Automator Launcher spinning gear icon.
+I tried this as both an Automator workflow and an application, both spawn the spinning gear.
+If everyone had [Bartender](http://www.macbartender.com), the spinning gear could be hidden by Bartender and there would be no need for the two workflows.
 * Update Cheaters git repo from origin master

-[^fn-treid-app]: I tried this as both an Automator workflow and an application, both spawn the spinning gear.
-If everyone had [Bartender](http://www.macbartender.com), the spinning gear could be hidden by Bartender and there would be no need for the two workflows.
-I'm trying to come up with a more elegant solution - open to suggestions!